Lockdown: MP brings back over 20,000 stranded migrant workers

-The Madhya Pradesh government on Thursday said it had brought back over 20,000 migrant labourers, who were stranded in other states amid the COVID-19 lockdown.
+The Madhya Pradesh government on Thursday said it has brought back over 20,000 migrant labourers, who were stranded in other states due to the COVID-19 lockdown.
 Additional chief secretary I C P Keshari, who is in- charge of the state control room, said at least 20,000 migrant labourers, who were stranded in other states, were brought back to Madhya Pradesh so far.

 Labourers travelling in 200 buses from Rajasthan's Jaisalmer, Nagaur, Jodhpur and Jaipur cities had reached Neemuch, Agar-Malwa, Sheopur and Guna entry points in Madhya Pradesh, he said.
 These migrant workers will be sent to their home districts after they undergo a health check-up, he said.